 Main research question

 Two main aspects are being developed: dissemination and technique.
-First, we aim at making region-specific information available to Flemish and European dairy farmers via an online information platform, more specifically on the implementation of mitigating measures for greenhouse gas emissions.
+The first aspect, coordinated by the international partners, aims at making region-specific information available to Flemish and European dairy farmers via an online information platform, more specifically on the implementation of mitigating measures for greenhouse gas emissions.
 In addition to general information, there will also be calculation tools to calculate the impact of the measures.
-In the technical part, which ILVO coordinates, we are developing a real-time monitoring system for the barn climate, which is at least able to generate warnings of sub-optimal climate conditions via a web-based tool, but which ideally can fully automatically control the indoor climate.
-The parameters are temperature, rainfall and wind speed, but also gas concentrations of e.g. CO2, ammonia and if possible also methane.
-Importantly, the extra parameter animal welfare, more specifically heat stress, will be included.
-We plan to test the monitoring system in the making (called OTICE ) in Flanders and at the different practical companies in the partner countries.
+In the technical part coordinated by ILVO, we are developing a real-time monitoring system for the barn climate, which is at least able to generate warnings of sub-optimal climate conditions via a web-based tool, but which ideally can fully automatically control the indoor climate.
+The parameters are temperature and relative humidity and wind speed, but also gas concentrations of e.g. CO2, ammonia and also methane.
+We tested the platform in Flanders and are implementing it in different practical companies in the partner countries.

 The MILKey-project is now finished.
 It served as a first pilot study for the stakeholders on the use of low-cost sensors for monitoring the barn climate and emissions.
 It catalyzed further developments for emission measurements in dairy barns, and facilitated a variety of collaborations.
 Although the technology for determining emissions is deemed not ready for large-scale deployment, we were able to provide the partner companies with useful input for optimizing their products.
 ILVO was able to start several follow-up projects in this research area.
 The tested sensors are deemed suitable for monitoring barn climate.
 The developed OTICE tool serves to provide insights for dairy farmers in a user-friendly and concise way.
 The knowledge on the development of this tool will be applied in follow-up research.